genderkit/genderkit/_articles/formal-diagnosis.md

 ### Why might I want a diagnosis?

-You can do these now, without a formal diagnosis:

-{% include iconlist iconlist="diagnosis1" %}

-You don't need a diagnosis if you only want to do these things.

 A diagnosis is needed for:

 {% include iconlist iconlist="diagnosis2" %}

-In the UK, most people will get a diagnosis to access hormone therapy, though there are also ways to [access hormones without a diagnosis]({% link _resources/hrt-without-diagnosis.md %}).
+In the UK, most people will get a diagnosis to access *hormone therapy*, though there are also ways to [access hormones without a diagnosis]({% link _resources/hrt-without-diagnosis.md %}).

 Both NHS and private gender services can give you a diagnosis.
 If you have been diagnosed by an NHS gender service, you can access funding for:

 {% include iconlist iconlist="funding" %}

 ### Why might I not want a diagnosis?

+You can do these now, without a formal diagnosis:

+{% include iconlist iconlist="diagnosis1" %}

+You don't need a diagnosis if you only want to do these things.

 Before getting a diagnosis, it's worth considering carefully whether you need one.
 It can be tempting to look for a diagnosis as validation, but it can also be pathologising --- making you feel like your identity is a "disease" --- and may be unnecessary, depending on what your needs are.
 Remember that lacking a diagnosis does not make your identity as a trans person any less valid.